EliAndrewC/l7r/setting/l7r.md

 #### **"Kitsune Denhei" the charcoal counterfeiter** [40 koku]

-Fox clan white charcoal commands a premium throughout the Empire because of its odorless, practically smokeless burn, which makes it suitable for use in shrines and tea ceremonies.
+Fox Clan white charcoal commands a premium throughout the Empire because of its odorless, practically smokeless burn, which makes it suitable for use in shrines and tea ceremonies.
 The Fox Ministry of Revenue has discovered that counterfeit "Kitsune white charcoal" is being sold in Kakita and Etsuko lands, i.e. ordinary charcoal that has been coated in kiln ash to mimic the whitish-gray surface appearance of genuine white charcoal.
 The fraud is discovered only when the charcoal is lit and produces the ordinary smoke and smell of common fuel.

-These sales were traced back to "Kitsune Denhei" the Fox clan merchant, who the Fox clan confirm does not exist.
+These sales were traced back to "Kitsune Denhei" the Fox Clan merchant, who the Fox Clan confirm does not exist.

 Several tea houses and at least one shrine have been embarrassed by serving guests or conducting ceremonies with counterfeit charcoal.
 The Fox consider this not only a commercial crime but a spiritual offense, since impure charcoal used in shrine rituals could offend the kami.
 This bounty is for the identification of whoever is responsible for this counterfeit charcoal.